RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 So, we have made lot of progress but we have a lot of cleanup to do!
+You will have noticed that many of the fields that we wanted to be numeric are definitely not.
+Many of them are in a more human readable format than computer digestible.
+You should consult the documentation on the extract method in pandas as it will help you get want you want from the strings you currently have.

 Cleaning the data
 ~~~~~~~~~~~~~~~~~

 With the data now in a dataframe we can begin the hard work of cleaning.
-it up and adding our last few columns – the 3 letter and numeric country
-codes!
-But those are easy to get from the two digit country code using
-the same website we used before!
+it up.
 We can do this nicely and tackle one column at a time.
 This is a lot of
 string processing and type conversion work.
 A lot of this can be made
 easier by using regular expression pattern matching.
 Which is a very big
 skill to add to your arsenal.
 If you haven’t used them before or are out